AY2425S2-CS2103T-T14-3/tp/docs/DeveloperGuide.md

 **Extensions**

-* 2a.
-No matching contacts are found.
-    * 3a1.
-System shows a message stating that no contacts were found.

-  Use case ends.

-* 2b.
+* 1a.
 User enters an empty query `find`.
-    * 2b1.
+    * 1a1.
 System shows an error message.

   Use case ends.

-* 2c.
+* 1b.
 User enters an invalid student id or name format.
-    * 2c1.
+    * 1b1.
 System shows an error message.

+  Use case ends.

+* 2a.
+No matching contacts are found.
+    * 2a1.
+System shows a message stating that no contacts were found.

   Use case ends.